-- Define visibility: it is ideal for enabling or disabling elements depending on the size of the screens.
-However, here, it will be on the Post Content module as a whole that you will act.
+- Define visibility: this is ideal for enabling or disabling elements according to screen size.
+However, in this case, you will be acting on the Post Content module as a whole.

 - Modify transitions (duration and delay).

-With this new module Publish Content (Post Content), we can finally define the overall design of a site or a template file in no time at all.
+With this new Post Content module, you can finally define the overall design of a site or a template file in no time at all.

 We do it once and for all and it saves us a lot of time!

-But what is most appreciated is that we can easily respect the guide styles a graphic charter!
+But what is most appreciable is that one can easily respect the guide styles a graphic charter!

-To get started with Divi, discover all the articles to start serenely!
+Getting started with Divi, discover all the articles to start with peace of mind!